-If the child is adopted by relatives with whom he/she is already placed and the adoption went ahead with the approval of the local authority then the date should be entered as the date of the decision that the child should be placed for adoption.
-If the adoption was without the approval of the local authority, the date that the adoption application was lodged with the court should be used to complete these items.
+If the child is adopted by the foster carer or relatives with whom he/she is already placed and the adoption went ahead with the approval of the local authority then the date should be entered as the date of the decision that the child should be placed for adoption.
+If the adoption was without the approval of the local authority, the date that the adoption application was lodged with the court should be used to complete this item.